tequdev/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-multisig.md

 In the Evernode developer kit, a single command does the cluster creation and the deployment.
 You need to do the following preparations before same as you did in ["Acquire an instance"](./deploy-single.md#acquire-an-instance)

 - First, you need to have a tenant Xahau account with EVRs for the tenant.
-For the Evernode testnet, you can generate an account with 6000 EVRs using the [test account generator](../../../assets/test-account-generator.zip).
+For the Evernode testnet, you can generate an account with 6000 EVRs using the [test account generator](../../../assets/test-account-generator.zip) (Use `EV_NETWORK`, `EV_SERVER` env variables to specify custom network or server).

 Same as cluster deployment, follow the [1-5] steps in the cluster deployment [tutorial](deploy-cluster.md#deploy-smart-contract)